pleets/laravel-blog/README.md

 ```
 ## 1.3.1 Creating admin user

-For create the admin role and user with all related permissions you could run the following seeder
+To create the admin user and its role with all related permissions you could run the following seeder

 ```bash
 php artisan db:seed --class=AdminUserSeeder
 ```

-Then you could use the following user to log in
+Then you can use the following user credentials to log in

 ```text
 email: admin@admin.com